tonai/Lightning-talks/JavaScript/06_JavaScript-templating.md

 * underscore
 * ...

-If you don't know which template to choose, take a look to this page : [Template-Engine-Chooser!](http://garann.github.io/template-chooser/)
+If you don't know which template to choose, take a look to this page : [Template-Engine-Chooser!][garann]
 It will help you choosing the right template engine for your needs.

 ## Syntax